EdiNation/OpenEDI-Specification/README.md

 ### Convert EDI Composite Data Element to OpenEDI

-EDI Composite Data Elements are represented as Schema objects and are marked with the `x-edination-composite-id` extension property.
+EDI Composite Data Elements are represented as Schema objects and are marked with the `x-edination-composite-id` extension property, to set the Composite Data Element ID.
 All available concepts to convert EDI Segment to OpenEDI are also applicable for EDI Composite Data Element.

 ### Convert EDI Data Element to OpenEDI
+EDI Data Elements are represented as properties of their parent Schema object (segment or composite data element), and are marked with the `x-edination-element-id` extension property.